 These considerations illustrate why survival has a great deal to do with attitude and mindset.

 Can you live below your means?
-Will you be able in a time of want to look back and say you can live below what your means once were?
+Will you be able to look back and say you can live below what your means once were?
 Can you live on less—a lot less?
 We may be forced to do just that.

 Be ready for the unthinkable.
 Think survival.

-Streamline your everyday spending now and click here for Living on a Dime.
+Streamline your everyday spending now with guidance from Living On A Dime.